PinNaCode/magiskboot_build/README.md

 Pass `-DCMAKE_BUILD_TYPE=Debug` to CMake instead of `Release` during configuring to make some error log more verbose.

+For `vendor/` submodules with their name starting with `android_`, most of the patches are imported from [android-tools][android-tools], and don't always require updating.

 ### Special thanks to

 - [android-tools][android-tools] developers for many code and inspiration of this repository